Interview with Michel Zehnder: Archive Shuttle or traditional migration methods?

-In the first part of a 3-part interview with our CTO, Michel Zehnder, we explore the key differences in using Archive Shuttle over more traditional migration methods.
+In this interview with a Quadrotech CTO, Michel Zehnder, we explore the key differences in using Archive Shuttle over more traditional migration methods.

 Michel, would you tell us why Archive Shuttle is a next generation Migration Tool?
 What is the difference between QUADROtech’s approach versus traditional methods?

 That’s a very interesting question.
 We’ve found that 1st and 2nd generation solutions are working much like a normal copy process just with some additional preparation.